bitcoin-sv/ts-sdk/docs/primitives.md

 + **sig**
   + The Signature of the message that needs verification.
 + **enc**
   + The encoding of the message.
-It defaults to 'hex'.
+It defaults to 'utf8'.

 Example